velartrill/velartrill.github.io/orig/the-importance-of-keys.md

     **[ 0087 ]** LETTERS & MEMORANDA AWAIT YOUR ATTENTION.
     - MAY THE EMPRESS REIGN TEN THOUSAND YEARS -

-I set my fingers to the keyboard and begin tapping away.
-Lishuen watches in interest from the sofa as lines of text scroll past.
+I set my fingers to the keyboard and begin to key in commands.
+Lishuen watches me from the sofa as lines of text scroll past.
 “Is that… a _parcorvos?”_ she asks timidly.
-"Do you have a power port in here?
-If… if I could charge my things…"
+"Is there power in here?
+Somewhere I… I could charge my things, m-maybe…?"

 “I’ve a cabinet with feed-endings,” I tell her.
 “Might they suffice for your purposes?”

 “M-maybe?
-It's worth trying, especially if I can get my handset working again.”
+I… I don't know.
+I'm sorry.
+Um.
+May… may I try?
+If— if I can get my handset working again.”

 "By all means, then.
-One moment."
+Permit  me but a moment."
 I find the entry I want and strike a key.
-The machine begins to chatter rapidly, switching from the little feed-tape to its parchment tray, printing out Lishuen’s — or “Serenity’s” — detainee profile in the cold, sharp, rational letters of the New Script, not the fluid, intricate glyphs of the Old.
+The machine begins to chatter rapidly, switching from the little feed-tape to its parchment tray, printing out Lishuen’s — or “Serenity’s” — detainee profile in the cold, sharp, sensible letters of the New Script, so unlike the fluid, intricate glyphs of the Old I so greatly prefer.
 While it prints, I move my chair over to the power cabinet, which I unlock and slide carefully open, wary of disjoining my teletype.
 “Let me help you over?”
 I ask, turning to Lishuen.

 She nods, taking a deep breath.
 She feels steadier on her feet already as I guide her to the chair, if only just.
 I hand her the satchel as she sits and she extracts the bundle of wiring, along with a few other devices.
 She spends a few moments leaning over the power sockets and fiddling with cables before there’s a sharp *crack* and sparks briefly illuminate her.
-Lishuen lets out a frightened cry, pulling frantically away like a stung wild animal.
+Lishuen lets out a frightened cry, pulling away like a stung wild animal.
 The chair she’s sitting on nearly topples and I barely catch it in time.

 “It’s okay, it’s okay,” I try to reassure her.
 “That happens all the—” I stop.

-Lishuen is huddled in the chair, her legs pulled up in front of her body, breathing hard; tears glint in her eyes and she’s shaking like a leaf.
-She flinches as I step closer.
+Lishuen is huddled in the chair, her legs pulled up in front of her body, arms slack, breathing hard; tears glint in her eyes and she’s shaking like a leaf.
+She flinches as I step closer. _"Ve, ve, ve,"_ she whispers, staring up at me in fear.
+"Please, *please,* God, no, please—"

 “Lishi?”
 I say quietly.
 She doesn’t respond.
-I hold out my hand and she recoils, terrified eyes fixed on me. ’Tis just the same expression she wore the moment of her waking— _“Seshenan tam, Lishi?”_ I ask in the gentlest voice I can muster. _“Riga shirenan?
+I hold out my hand and she recoils, terrified eyes fixed on me. ’Tis just the same expression she wore the moment of her waking; she seems delirious, as though lost in a fearful waking dream. _“Seshenan tam, Lishi?”_ I ask in the gentlest voice I can muster. _“Riga shirenan?
 An rihes gan dalenan?”_

 And again, whatever frightful state has come over her, something about speaking to her in Ranuir seems to shatter the spell.
 For a moment she seems confused, looking about wildly, and then suddenly she’s crying, her body wracked by full-force sobs.
 I kneel down and offer her my hand; she takes it, curling up in the chair.